 Summary: Utilize Cross-Protocol SSO

 SAML was simply not designed for modern application types, such as SPAs and mobile apps.
 Instead of fighting the protocol, we recommend using OAuth 2.0 and OIDC for these application types.
 That said, you need not restrict yourself to one technology stack.
 A cross-protocol SSO solution can enable you to implement best security practices while integrating with existing SAML SSO solutions.
-It allows you to authenticate users regardless of the requesting application type and support legacy and server-side applications that use SAML.
+It allows you to authenticate users regardless of the requesting application type and support applications that use SAML.

 Here are a few helpful links to get you started with OAuth and OIDC: